jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 # Understanding and writing JavaScript programs with simple data

-In the previous article,[^1] [Getting started with computing, computers, and computer science](./0-getting-started.md), I mentioned programming a few times.
+In [the previous chapter](./0-getting-started.md),[^1], I mentioned programming a few times.
 In this article we'll write our first JavaScript programs and explore what programs are in a little more depth.

 ## Hello, world: our first JavaScript program